 A unique feature for a lake is three waterfalls!
 Rent a boat from Signal Ridge Marina and explore the lake to Norton Falls, Hurricane Falls and Mill Creek Falls, along with the flowers and lush foliage.
 Take a picnic or watch the sunset over the lake.

 For the fisherman, the lake has large and small mouth bass, walleye, yellow perch. crappie, rainbow and brown trout, large brim and a few catfish.
 Best fishing is in the spring with walleye and bass below the falls and on the rocks.
 Crappie and brim move on the banks and trout over the channel.
 Summer is best early and late in the day.
 In fall, the trout and walleye move shallower as the water cools.
 Again, check with Signal Ridge Marina for advice and any help with your boat or renting one.
 The lake bottom plunges as steeply as the mountains that meet the shore.
 The depth a short distance from the water's edge may reach 80 feet or more.

-Just below the dam is the 150-foot High Falls.
+Just below the dam is the 150-ft.
+High Falls.
 A new hiking trail takes you to the base, starting across the road from Pine Recreation Area.
 On several days each year, big volumes of water are released from the dam to create a thundering waterfall with plenty of water for kayakers to navigate down the river.
 Read about the hike to High Falls.